mne-tools/mne-python/doc/overview/faq.rst

 the FIF standard) for its objects usually via a ``save`` method or ``write_*`` method, e.g. :func:`mne.io.Raw.save`, :func:`mne.Epochs.save`, :func:`mne.write_evokeds`, :func:`mne.SourceEstimate.save`.
-If you have some data that you want to save but can't figure out how, shoot an email to the `MNE mailing list`_ or post it to the `GitHub issues page`_.
+If you have some data that you want to save but can't figure out how, ask your question on our `GitHub Discussions`_  page.

 If you want to write your own data to disk (e.g., subject behavioral scores), we strongly recommend using `h5io <https://github.com/h5io/h5io>`_, which is